-There are many hundreds of ready-for-use filters in Adaptive Vision Studio implementing common image processing algorithms, planar geometry, specialized machine vision tools as well as things like basic arithmetics or operating system functions.
-On the one hand, it means that you get an instant access to results of tens of thousands of programmers' work hours, but it also means that there are quite a lot of various libraries and filter categories that you need to know.
+There are many hundreds of ready-for-use filters (tools) in Aurora Vision Studio implementing common image processing algorithms, planar geometry, specialized machine vision tools as well as things like basic arithmetics or operating system functions.
+On the one hand, it means that you get instant access to results of tens of thousands of programmers' work hours, but it also means that there are quite a lot of various libraries and filter categories that you need to know.
 This article advises you how to cope with that multitude and how to find filters that you need.

 The most important thing to know is that there are two different catalogs of filters, designed for different types of users: